ShaharBlas/Trip-Match/README.md

 # Trip-Match

-Please enter the colab project in the link attachted.
+Please enter the colab project in the link attachted: https://colab.research.google.com/drive/1OZcbbacM9P44Bl5NMZcF4cbQT2yM7CbS?usp=sharing

 Before running the code, you need to create an API key for using Gemini.
 In this link you can generate your own Gemini api key: https://ai.google.dev/tutorials/setup?hl=he